 Figure 22.
-Fast Read Quad Output with 4-Byte Address Instruction
+Fast Read Quad Output with 4-Byte Address Instruction (SPI Mode only)

-8.2.18 Fast Read Dual I/O (BBh)
+8.5.17 Fast Read Dual I/O (BBh)

 The Fast Read Dual I/O (BBh) instruction allows for improved random access while maintaining two IO pins, IO_0 and IO_1 .
 It is similar to the Fast Read Dual Output (3Bh) instruction but with the capability to input the Address bits (A23/A31-0) two bits per clock.
 This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.